EfeMutlucan/SimpleConsoleManager/README.md

-# Simple OS Simulation
+# Simple OS Manager

-This project is a simple OS simulation written in C++.
+This project is a simple OS manager written in C++.
 It includes a login screen, a menu with options to view a calendar, use a calculator, and exit the program.

 ## Features